ralfoide/wyze-web-interface/README.md

 * Live view from cameras.

 >**Note**: The first few features are trivial to support.
-The last one, live view, would be harder due to the lack of native RTP/RTSP support in web browsers.
+The last one, live view, would require some RTP/RTSP support in web browsers.

 Browser requirements:

 * EcmaScript 6 features.
 * `<video>` mp4 support.

 Any recent version of Chrome or Firefox should work just fine.
+IE11 and Safari are not supported.

 ## Screenshot